Using Astrometry to Break Degeneracies in Stellar Surface Mapping: ASTROPHYSICAL IMPLICATIONS

-However, this is unlikely to be a significant source of uncertainty for the planet populations observable with Gaia since astrometric jitter will be below the Gaia measurement precision for the majority of targets.
-The end of mission (DR5) precision for targets with a magnitude of $G = 13$ will be 7 $\mu$as. \citep{morris2018spotting} show that only nearby ($<$10 pc) active M/K dwarfs may have detectable star-spot induced astrometric jitter in forthcoming Gaia data release (DR4), where Gaia's precision reaches 3-5 $\mu$as, shown in Figure \ref{fig: gaia}.
-As given by Equation \ref{eq: astr_amp}, reflex motion amplitude increases with planet mass and orbital separation.
-Considering low-mass planets that produce weak reflex motion signals, a Neptune-mass planet orbiting at 4 AU around a solar-mass star will need to be within $D = 3.5$ pc to have a greater than 50\% likelihood of detection in DR5 with $\alpha \sim 50 \mu$as \citep{exop_gaia}.
-Thus, detecting low-mass planets in Gaia is likely to be rare.
-As described in \citet{Brandt_2024}, Gaia is most sensitive to long orbital period (years) companions, peaking at planets with a 5.5-year and 10-year orbital period in DR4 and DR5, respectively.
-Recently \citet{2025gaiaexoplanet} reassessed the expected yield of Gaia, with 120,000 planet discoveries expected in DR5, with the majority having super-Jupiter-like masses.
+Astrometric jitter is unlikely to be a significant source of uncertainty for the planet populations observable with Gaia since it is largely insensitive to low-mass exoplanets.
+As given by Equation \ref{eq: astr_amp}, reflex motion amplitude decreases with planet mass.
+Considering low-mass planets that produce weak astrometric signals, a Neptune-mass planet orbiting at 4 AU around a solar-mass star will need to be within $D = 3.5$ pc to have a greater than 50\% likelihood of detection in DR5 with $\alpha \sim 50 \mu$as \citep{exop_gaia}.
+While detecting these low-mass planets in Gaia data is likely to be rare, more massive exoplanets will produce signals far stronger than reasonable jitter amplitudes.